jwharm/java-gi/website/docs/register.md

     }
 ```

-Now, when you call `MyObject.newInstance()`, you will have a Java object that is also instantiated as a native GObject instance.
+Now, when you call `MyObject.create()`, you will have a Java object that is also instantiated as a native GObject instance.

 The constructor **must** be a static factory method; a regular constructor that calls `super(gtype, null)` **will not work** correctly.